timescale/docs/cloud/service-operations/general.md

 # Services operations - General
-Timescale Cloud contains several mechanisms for managing disk space on your services.
-There are four key tasks that Cloud performs to handle disk space:
-1. Detect if storage capacity begins to fill up
-1. Notify you about the growth of storage consumption
-1. Automatically activate overload protections
-1. Allow you to return your database to a normal state

-This section explains what the various mechanisms are, and how to best make use of them.

-By default, Timescale Cloud services have autoscaling enabled.
-Autoscaling automatically increases your disk size, up to a maximum amount, as you fill the disk.
-For more information about autoscaling, including instructions for setting the maximum limit, or turning autoscaling off, see the [scaling a service][scaling] section.

-For more information about memory management, including out of memory (OOM) errors, see the [memory management][memory-mgmt] section.

-## General
 In the `General` section of the Operations dashboard, you can fork your service, reset the password, pause, or terminate the service.